-Databases are a "large collection of data organized especially for rapid search and retrieval (as by a computer)".
+A database is a: large collection of data organized especially for rapid search and retrieval (as by a computer).

 Basically, a database is an electronically organized catalog, index, and container for published information such as journal, newspaper, and magazine articles, as well as ebooks, streaming video and audio files.

 A database is either general or subject/discipline specific and is searchable by keyword, subject, author, or title.

 Library databases vary in content and design, many provide provide scholarly and peer-reviewed sources that are appropriate to use for academic research and writing.

 The easiest place to find the databases is in one of the two places on the library home page as shown below.

 In the Search Menu on the Library's website header:

 In the Database link in the middle of the Library's homepage.

 Either link will redirect the website to the Library's Database Collection.
 The databases are listed in alphabetical order.
 For more on selecting a database, go to the "Database Selection" tab.